10 Must-Have SEO Skills For High Achievers

 What jobs you can do with SEO skills

 If you spent some time developing skills for SEO, now it’s time for action!
 You can kick off your career in SEO in one of the following positions:

 - Junior SEO specialist

 My humble advice is to get an entry-level marketing job regardless of the industry.

-You will learn and practice a lot as a junior marketer within 1 to 2 years.
-This way, you will gain the necessary mindset and skills to get ready for SEO.
+You will learn and practice much as a junior marketer within 1 to 2 years.
+This will give you the mindset and skills to prepare for an SEO career.

 SEO career opens up many opportunities and grants you “freedom” to some extent.